Medicaid and Mental Health Services: Coverage and Access in the US

 Definition and scope

-The Mental Health Parity and Addiction Equity Act (MHPAEA), enacted in 2008 and extended to Medicaid managed care through the 2016 final rule (42 CFR Part 438), requires that mental health and substance use disorder benefits be no more restrictive than medical or surgical benefits.
-CMS enforces parity compliance through state plan reviews and managed care contract oversight.
+Federal law adds important floors.
+The Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA), extended to Medicaid managed care and CHIP through a 2013 final rule, requires that mental health and substance use disorder benefits be no more restrictive than medical and surgical benefits (CMS MHPAEA overview).
+That means prior authorization requirements, visit limits, and reimbursement rates cannot be selectively tightened for psychiatric care without equivalent restrictions on, say, orthopedic surgery.

 How it works